 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-About this ratatouille pasta recipe
+What’s in this ratatouille pasta recipe?

 If you want a more traditional ratatouille recipe, check this one out!